Monochrome Watches

 Within this asymmetric layout, on the left, the aperture with the custom-made fisheye lens displays the jumping hour, and to the right, the largest of the three windows is used to read the minutes off the marked rotating disc via a cam-shaped indicator fixed with a screw.
 The lower lens, with the Otsuka Lotec engraved around it, shows a small part of the running seconds disc.
 Once you get used to it, the watch becomes as legible as any other with an unconventional time display – well, as long as you look at it straight and not from an angle.

-Now that Otsuka Lotec Model № 6 has been frequently showcased in the industry news and the brand got attention on dedicated websites (and has been selected by the GPHG), it will be fair to expect that Jiro Katayama will speed up the process of setting up worldwide shipping, thus agree to sell to non-Japanese customers, should production capacities allow an increase of output.
+Now that Otsuka Lotec Model № 6 has been frequently showcased in industry news and the brand has got attention on dedicated websites (and has been selected by the GPHG), it is reasonable to expect that Jiro Katayama will speed up the process of setting up worldwide shipping, and agree to sell to non-Japanese customers, should production capacities allow an increase of output.
 I would rather he does not and keep things the way they are.
 A great part of an Otsuka Lotec timepiece allure is the feeling of Katayama’s hands-on, personal involvement that goes into each and every one of his watches, his dedication to improvements – and his low profile.
 Having had the chance to experience the watches, I believe Otsuka Lotec could thrive, remaining small and still be an interesting, if not great, watchmaking brand.

 https://monochrome-watches.com/review-otsuka-lotec-7-5-jumping-hour-watch-indepdenent-watchmaking-japan-camera-lens-inspired-availability-price/